ymlasu/para-atm/README.md

 ### Virtual environments

-Although not strictly necessary, it is recommended to create a Python virtual environment for PARA_ATM.
-This way, all packages that are installed by PARA_ATM are isolated and will not interfere with packages that may be needed for other projects.
+Although not strictly necessary, it is recommended to create a Python virtual environment for para-atm.
+This way, all packages that are installed by para-atm are isolated and will not interfere with packages that may be needed for other projects.

 #### Virtual environment on Linux